MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 For more information about each of the options in the window, see *Chapter 27,*

-*“Configure a workflow”* and *Chapter 28, “Configure a workflow step.”*
+*"Configure a workflow"* and *Chapter 28, "Configure a workflow step."*

 1. Choose Save Workflow.

 #### Deleting a workflow

-To delete a workflow you’re no longer using, use the following steps.
+To delete a workflow you're no longer using, use the following steps.

 *You cannot delete a workflow that has an instance started.*